uwidev/community-management-resources/content/definitions/Classification of Rule Breaking.md

 Most cases have little to no emotional drive, and instead, have ample thought to their actions.

-Posting images after explicitly being told not to post images
+Posting images after explicitly being told not to post images is an example of this.